 Utensils used: Whisk, cheese grater, and child-safe knife.

 Method: Crack the eggs into a large jug or cup (buy extra eggs if your toddler is practising or hasn’t tried cracking eggs before), whisk the eggs until they are all mixed, grate some cheese and put in a bowl to the side, slice some mushrooms.
 Gently fry mushrooms until soft, then pour in the eggs, once cooked on top put cheese on top and fold with a spatula.

 Tip: Don’t try and keep it an omelette.
 It’s about the process not the result.
 Ours definitely ended up more like scrambled eggs!

 After the cooking, your kitchen is likely to be a hot mess, which is to be expected.
-This is arguably a toddlers favourite part of the whole process and that’s the clean up!
+This is arguably a toddler's favorite part of the whole process and that's the clean-up!